How Gut Health Shapes Hormone Balance and Fertility

 The Gut-Fertility Connection

-The gut and reproductive systems are deeply interconnected.
-Gut microbes produce short-chain fatty acids (SCFAs) like butyrate that reduce inflammation and support follicle and egg health.
-Imbalances in the gut microbiome have been linked to PCOS, endometriosis, and implantation issues.
+The gut and fertility are intricately linked, connected through hormonal, immune, and metabolic pathways.
+Gut microbes produce short-chain fatty acids (SCFAs) like butyrate that reduce inflammation and support follicle development and egg quality.
+A healthy microbiome also plays a key role in implantation and uterine receptivity, helping create an optimal environment for conception.
+Imbalances in gut health have been linked to conditions like PCOS, endometriosis, and challenges with implantation.

-At The Nook, we use stool and microbiome testing to guide personalized care plans that restore balance, reduce inflammation, and support natural fertility.
+We use stool and microbiome testing to guide personalized care plans that restore balance, reduce inflammation, and support natural fertility by optimizing gut health.

 Honoring the Whole System